kangyeolk/AnimeCeleb/EDTN/README.md

 cd DECA
 bash install_conda.sh
 ```
-Also, you have to down load the released model as pretrained model from the [link](https://github.com/yfeng95/DECA.git)
+Also, you have to download the released model as pretrained model.
+You can find the [download link](https://drive.google.com/file/d/1rp8kdyLPvErw2dTmqtjISRVvQLj6Yzje/view) from the [link](https://github.com/yfeng95/DECA.git)'s Training/start training/released model

 ## Dataset